 Whilst there is nothing to say having a flat screen display or monitor in your huddle room is a pre-requisite, if you want to create the ultimate huddle room, it is a necessity.
 By its very definition, the huddle room is designed for ‘huddles’.
 But having half a dozen people crammed round someone’s laptop may be a little too close for comfort for many people.
 Having a wall mounted screen that users can easily connect to will make presentations and discussions much simpler and more comfortable.
 Some huddle furniture can have flat screen displays built-in to them for a space-saving, technology efficient workspace.

-If the space is to be used for video conferencing too, then Logitech’s Meet-Up conference cam, speaker and microphone is an all-in-one solution that works perfectly with any video app that you already use, such as Skype for Business, Zoom, Webex and many more.
+If the space is to be used for video conferencing too, then Logitech’s Meet-Up conference cam, speaker and microphone is an all-in-one solution that works perfectly with any video app that you already use, such as Microsoft Teams, Zoom, Webex and many more.

 Taking your display one step further, why not opt for an interactive display?
 These large touch-screens can offer various capabilities depending on the brand and model you choose.
 For example, an all-singing, all-dancing Microsoft Surface Hub, has integrated computer with full Microsoft suite, and can provide access to files, and the ability to annotate and draw over files using intuitive hand gestures and digital ink.
 Some also have video conferencing integrated so you can connect and collaborate with remote users.
-If you think an interactive display would be beneficial for your business, give us a call or arrange a demo so you can see what the different options are and how they work.
+If you think an interactive display would be beneficial for your business, give us a call or arrange a demo.

 If you have a flat screen TV and connectivity then you need to be able to connect quickly and easily to maximise your huddle time.
 Wasting time with fiddly wires while you connect your device to the main display is counter-productive.
 In these situations, we recommend using a tool like Clickshare for ‘plug and play’ collaboration sessions.
 The TV display is connected to the Clickshare hardware so all you need to do is plug in a Clickshare button to your computer via the USB port and you have a wireless connection to the display.
 It’s as simple as that.
 For mobile or tablet users, you can download a Clickshare button onto your device for wireless connectivity at the touch of a button.